 English at Large provides individual and small group instruction through a volunteer network to adult immigrants and other newcomers who want to acquire English language skills.
 One-to- One Tutoring, Conversation Groups, and Career Access Lab programs are designed to help immigrants acquire the communication knowledge and skills they need to take advantage of opportunity, apply for jobs, achieve their potential, and fully engage in life in the US.

 First Connections is a family resource center whose mission is to provide comprehensive, quality, parenting support services to families with children birth through school age.
 Some of the programs offered by First Connections include: facilitated playgroups, parent support groups,educational seminars, home visits, challenging child support, weekend activities, adoptive family support.
 The programming at First Connections is aimed at enhancing parent-child interactions through education, modeling and support as it has been documented that young children’s earliest experiences and environments set the stage for future development and success in school and life.

-Gaining Ground grows organic vegetables and fruit with the help of hundreds of community volunteers and donates all of this fresh food (approximately 20,000 pounds of produce each growing season) to area meal programs and food pantries.
+Gaining Ground grows organic vegetables and fruit with the help of thousands of community volunteers and donates all of this fresh food (approximately 100,000 pounds of produce each growing season) to area meal programs, shelters, schools, and food pantries.

 Household Goods provides a full range of donated furniture and household items, free of charge, to help people in need make a home.
 We accept donations of gently used household items.
 As a volunteer based organization, we depend on the generosity of community members for goods, time and financial support.
 Please consider supporting us so that we can continue to achieve our mission.